 Session.
-A short period of time for recording results.
+A period of time for recording results for record-keeping and tax purposes.
 A session might be the time you spent at one table, or the time you spent in one casino, or the time you spent playing blackjack between breaks away from the game.
+(See also: Short session)

 Shill.
-A casino employee, usually hired to be a "starter" in casino games, especially poker.
+A casino employee hired to be a "starter" in casino games, especially poker.
 This employee may play at otherwise empty tables in order to attract players.